MinaAlmasi/nlp-at-cogsci/book/python_scripts.md

 # Python Scripts
-So far, we have worked exclusively in notebooks, which are useful for learning experimenting with small code snippets.
+So far, we have worked exclusively in notebooks, which are useful for learning or experimenting with small code snippets.
 For a more professional workflow, using scripts is often preferable.

 ```{figure} figures/python_scripts/nbs_to_src.png
 ---